Brothy Coconut Lime Rice and Chicken cover photo by Home-Cooked Living

 12 limes, juiced and zested, to preference

-1 Tbsp finely chopped cilantro
+1 Tbsp finely chopped cilantro, more to preference

 Chicken: